TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 ## LU Decomposition

-As mentioned at the begining of this section, one of the the easiest way to solve a linear system is to factorise the matrix of coefficients by "splitting" it into a product of two trapezoidal matrices.
+As mentioned at the begining of this section, one of the ways to solve a linear system is to factorise the matrix of coefficients by "splitting" it into a product of two trapezoidal matrices.
 For the following factorisation, we will name these matrices $L$ and $U$, and they will have the property that $L$ is lower triangular and $U$ is upper trapezoidal.
 As you probably have guessed, we call this factorisation an $LU$ decomposition.

 ::::::{prf:definition}
 Let $A$ be an $m\times n$ matrix.
 We call a $LU$